-1. Measurement of π
+1. Measurement of $\pi$

-In this exercise we will determine a value for π by throwing darts:
+In this exercise we will determine a value for $\pi$ by throwing darts:

-- a) Determine π by throwing a dart 100 or more times.
+a) Determine $\pi$ by throwing a dart 100 or more times.
 To do this first make a dart board target from an 8x11 inch sheet of paper.
-You can use the drawing tool inside Word to inscribe a circle inside a square.
-How is the value of π related to the ratio of the circle's area to the square's area?
+On this piece of paper inscribe (using pen or pencil) a circle inside of a square.
+How is the value of $\pi$ related to the ratio of the circle's area to the square's area?
 Unless you are really an expert dart thrower, your dart tosses should be uniformly distributed throughout the square.
-Thus π can be determined from the probability of a dart falling within the circle.
-Calculate the value of your π and its uncertainty (please show the formula used). - b) Determine π by writing a computer program.
-One method of determining π using the random number generator is as follows: - i) Generate 2 random numbers each between [0,1].
-Call one random number x, the other y. - ii) Assume that (x,y) represents the coordinates of a point inside a square with sides = 1.
-Note: the units used to measure the size of the sides of the square are arbitrary. - iii) Assume that there is a circle inscribed in this square with radius = 1/2 and calculate if (x,y) falls inside the circle. - iv) Repeat the above procedure keeping track of the number of (x,y) points generated (= dart tosses) and the number of times the point lies within the circle. - v) Once all the points have been generated calculate π .
+Thus $\pi$ can be determined from the probability of a dart falling within the circle.
+Calculate the value of your $\pi$ and its uncertainty (please show the formula used).

+b) Determine $\pi$ by writing a computer program (e.g. FORTRAN).
+One method of determining $\pi$ using the random number generator is as follows:

+i) Generate 2 random numbers each between [0,1].
+Call one random number x, the other y.

+ii) Assume that (x,y) represents the coordinates of a point inside a square with sides = 1.
+Note: the units used to measure the size of the sides of the square are arbitrary.

+iii) Assume that there is a circle inscribed in this square with radius = 1/2 and calculate if (x,y) falls inside the circle.

+iv) Repeat the above procedure keeping track of the number of (x,y) points generated (= dart tosses) and the number of times the point lies within the circle.

+v) Once all the points have been generated calculate $\pi$ .

-Determine π using runs of $4x10^2$, 10^3 , $4x10^3$, 10^4 , $4x10^4$, 10^5 , $4x10^5$, and 10^6 points.
-For each case, calculate the measured π and its uncertainty.
+Determine $\pi$ using runs of 4x10, 10, 4x10, 10, 4x10, 10, 4x10, and 10 points.
+For each case, calculate the measured $\pi$ and its uncertainty.
 Plot the measured values and their uncertainties vs. the number of points (use semilog scales).
 Also display the result from part a) in the same plot.
-Draw a horizontal line indicating the true value of π .
+Draw a horizontal line indicating the true value of $\pi$ .
 Comment on the precision of the measurements vs. sample size.
 How many measurements have their error bars touching the horizontal line?
 Is this consistent with the expectation that 68% of the measurements should be within one standard deviation of the expectation?
-Does your measurement of π with 10^6 points agree with the expectation?

-Determine π using 25 trials of 100 points.
-For each trial calculate π and make a histogram of your 25 trials.
-Calculate the average value of π and its standard deviation using your 25 trials.
-How is the uncertainty of π estimated from part a) compare with the standard deviation?
+Determine $\pi$ using 25 trials of 100 points.
+For each trial calculate $\pi$ and make a histogram of your 25 trials.
+Calculate the average value of $\pi$ and its standard deviation using your 25 trials.
+How is the uncertainty of $\pi$ estimated from part a) compare with the standard deviation?
 Indicate the result you obtained from tossing the darts on the histogram.
-Using the histogram as a probability distribution for obtaining π from 100 dart tosses, comment on your expertise as a dart player.
+Using the histogram as a probability distribution for obtaining $\pi$ from 100 dart tosses, comment on your expertise as a dart player.